Diversify STEM to change the world

 Participating in SMASH was the first time I saw myself reflected in my peers.
 It motivated me to go to college and to specific types of colleges.
 The positionality of SMASH within the larger context of communities of color in general and people of color in STEM motivated me to pursue social justice endeavors., Stanford University

 SMASH alumni consistently perform higher than their peers and the national average on key post-secondary academic indicators.
 Our alumni programming provides coaching, networking, internships, and other supports that help SMASH alumni transition into college and the workforce.
+Check out our results below, as of 2018.

 Decades of social science research shows that students – especially underrepresented students of color – retain knowledge better when they can connect to what they learn and apply it to the world around them.